Veynah/KaliLinux/README.md

 ```
 pwd
 ```
-(print working directory) will write the full pathname of the current working directory to the standard output.Like this
+(print working directory) will write the full pathname of the current working directory to the standard output.Like this <br>
 <img src='./img/4.rootAndCommands.png' width=70%><br>
 In this screenshot you can see that pwd outputs /, that's because it's where we are after cd'ing to /<br>
 As you can also see, we're logged in as root.<br>